Carpet Cleaning Glossary: Terms & Definitions

 pH Balance: Maintaining a balanced level of acidity or alkalinity in cleaning solutions for effective and safe cleaning.

-pH level: pH is a numerical scale used to determine the acidity or alkalinity of a substance.
+pH Level: pH is a numerical scale used to determine the acidity or alkalinity of a substance.
 A value of 7 indicates neutrality.

 Pile Height: The measurement from the top surface of the carpet to its backing.